 We will switch up on occasion for variety with our adults, and only with AAFCO approved, comparable brands.

 *The FDA warns against the possible link to DCM (Dilated Cardiomyopathy) in dogs fed a grain-free diet with Ingredients Containing - Potatoes in various forms, Lentils, Peas, and other legume seeds.* Read Article: FDA Investigation into Potential Link between Certain Diets and Canine Dilated Cardiomyopathy

 *Our dogs are very active!
 We are fortunate enough to allow them hours of free play outdoors, where they play tug, run around chasing each other, and exploring the property, etc. Because of their high activity level we like to give our adult dogs free choice of dry kibble only, no wet food, as they are maintaining a consistent, healthy weight, and we will adjust this accordingly depending on age, and activity level down the road.
 Otherwise, we would suggest around One year of age with average to moderate activity feeding adult large breed dry dog food two times daily.

 *Canned food can cause tooth decay over time*

-Note: We only use their dog food and occasionally small pieces of cheese or bits of raw cauliflower, for training and treats.
+Note: For training we will use their dog food, Cloud Star Tricky Trainers Crunchy Liver Flavor Treats, and occasionally small pieces of raw or steamed cauliflower.
 No table scraps.
-Ice cubes are a favorite treat too, they all come running when they hear that ice maker!
+Ice cubes are a favorite treat too they all come running when they hear that ice maker!
 See our blog on "Dangerous Treats".

 ***See detailed Puppy Stages Progression Photos, Potty Training and Feeding***